timmorey/ember-font-awesome/README.md

 npm install --save-dev ember-cli-font-awesome
 ```

-This addon works with ember-cli v0.0.43 and later.
+The current version of this addon (v0.0.5) should work with ember-cli v0.0.43 and later.

+Future versions of this addon (>=v0.0.6) will require ember-cli v0.1.x.

 ## Basic usage